Quantum transport simulations in a programmable nanophotonic processor: Discussion

 \section{Discussion}

+{ ENAQT occurs in (statically) disordered systems in which transport has been arrested due to Anderson localization; through interactions with a fluctuating environment (simulated by dynamic disorder), the transport efficiency of the coherent particle may be enhanced.
+Rebentrost et al.\cite{Rebentrost:2009hu} predicted the existence of such an effect in systems that evolve in continuous-time.
+We have shown the first evidence for ENAQT on discrete-time graphs as well as a "quantum Goldilocks"~\cite{lloyd2011quantum} regime in which there is an optimal transport efficiency for all levels of environmental noise.
+We note that the general Hamiltonian of this processor enables a range of quantum transport experiments on a variety of graphs.

+For multi-photon experiments, loss is important.
+Coupling loss in our setup could be reduced to less than 5\% using grating couplers~\cite{notaros2016ultra}.
+Using improved fabrication, waveguide losses can also be lowered considerably; values as low as 0.3~dB/cm have been reported~\cite{Cardenas:09}.
+With these improvements, the transmission loss of a photonic system of the complexity used here could be reduced to 9\% using current technology.
+To the best of our knowledge, our MZI visibility (over 66~dB) is the highest reported in literature.
+This indicates that developing RBS unit cells composed of multiple MZIs (to combat fabrication defects) may be unnecessary~\cite{wilkes201660}.

-{ We have described the experimental observation of environment-enhanced transport in discrete-time quantum walks over a set of 85,600 experiments spanning all combinations of static and dynamic disorder.
-This large number of realizations is enabled by a phase-stable, low-loss, large-scale, programmable nanophotonic processor implemented in a CMOS-compatible process.
-Each unit cell of the processor can implement all SU(2) rotations in the spatial-mode basis; Reck et al\cite{reck1994experimental} explored a similar architecture for implementing the set of all single-particle unitary transformations (U(N)).
-While single-particle quantum transport simulations are easily performed with classical computers, transport simulations exceeding several tens of photons\cite{Yao_2012} become intractable\cite{aaronson2011computational}.
-Entangled photon sources\cite{harris2014efficient,Collins_2013} and single photon detectors\cite{najafi2015chip} have recently been integrated into the silicon photonics platform, providing a path towards high photon number experiments.
+For these experiments, we carefully model and calibrate the PNP to maximize fidelities for single-particle experiments---enabling future high-fidelity, multi-photon quantum transport experiments (see Supplement Section 6 for two-photon quantum interference experiments using the PNP).
+Transport simulations exceeding several tens of photons\cite{Yao_2012} become intractable\cite{aaronson2011computational} for classical computers.
+While we have demonstrated 1D quantum transport here, it is possible to simulate unitary processes in higher dimensions (e.g. 2D, 3D) by embedding circuits~\cite{carolan2015universal} capable of implementing arbitrary unitary operators.
+Entangled photon sources\cite{harris2014efficient,Collins_2013,silverstone2014qubit} and single photon detectors\cite{najafi2015chip,gerrits2011chip} have recently been integrated into the silicon photonics platform, providing a path towards high photon number experiments.
 In addition, recently demonstrated low-latency superconducting logic devices\cite{McCaughan_2014} may provide fast on-chip feed-forward operations on quantum optical states.
 Together with programmable nanophotonic processors, these chip-integrated technologies provide a promising platform for future quantum simulation and computing tasks. }